When we got up this morning, I was pleasantly surprised by temps just

 pictures and watching the little ants

-high above traversing back and forth on the popular Goat Trail.
-Now the ORT is heading mostly to the west, and in many places I can tell
+high above traversing back and forth on popular Goat Trail.
+Now the ORT is headed mostly west, in many places I can tell

-this was once an old road.
+this was once a road.
 With lots of low rolling hills in the river

-bottomland this was probably someone’s farm a long time ago.
-I keep looking out into the open woods for
+bottomland this was someone’s farm a long time ago.
+I keep looking out in the open woods for

-any sign of an old homesite, and about half a mile later come to river crossing
+any sign of a homesite, about half a mile later come to river crossing

 four.